 The efficacy of the model also depends upon the kind of industry that the client operates in, and the exact requirements of the project.
 We still work with a few of our clients on the hourly support model, since that is the way that works best for them.

 Srijan strives to optimally serve our clients.
 And that is why we make sure that we first understand the requirements of every client project, and then agree upon the kind of development model that suits them best.
-If you feel that the Continuous Development model is something that would suit your business needs, drop us a just drop us a line below, and we will be glad to have a conversation with you.
+If you feel that the Continuous Development model is something that would suit your business needs, just drop us a line below, and we will be glad to have a conversation with you.